Shlomo Ben-Haim

-Shlomo Ben-Haim (שלמה בן-חיים) is an Israeli-born professor of medicine, a serial entrepreneur specializing in the fields of healthcare and biotech, and a philanthropist.
+Shlomo Ben-Haim (שְׁלֹמֹה בֵּן-חַיִּים) is an Israeli-born professor of medicine, a serial entrepreneur specializing in the fields of healthcare and biotech, and a philanthropist.
 He is the co-founder of Biosense Inc., Spectrum Dynamics LLC., Radiancy Inc., X-Technologies, Impulse Dynamics, InStent Inc., Disc-O-Tech Ltd. and EPD Solutions Ltd. He is the inventor of about 560 patents and patent applications.

 Academic appointments

-Ben-Haim has held faculty positions at both Harvard University and the Technion – Israel Institute of Technology as a Professor of Medicine, Physiology and Biophysics.
+Ben-Haim has held faculty positions at both Harvard University and the Technion – Israel Institute of Technology as a professor of medicine, Physiology and Biophysics.
 He has authored or co-authored about 450 scientific papers in peer-reviewed journals.
 He held the role of Chief Scientist at Johnson & Johnson's Biosense-Webster.

 Business ventures

 Ben-Haim founded, co-founded and presided over a number of businesses, mainly in the healthcare and biotech fields.
 In 1993, he co-founded Biosense Inc with his brother Amit Ben-Haim. (which subsequently merged with Webster to form Biosense-Webster Inc. under Johnson & Johnson).
 Amit Ben-Haim went on to found failed health wearables brand CloudTag.
 In 1996, he co-founded Impulse Dynamics with American entrepreneur Lewis Pell.
 In 2000 Impulse Dynamics participated in a three-party transaction with Guidant and US-based healthcare company Johnson & Johnson and, in 2005, it was announced that Johnson & Johnson invested $80 million in Impulse Dynamics.
 Ben-Haim also co-founded Spectrum Dynamics LLC., a company specializing in cardiac molecular imaging.
 In 2013, the assets of Spectrum Dynamics were acquired by Biosensors International Group, with whom Spectrum Dynamics formed a joint-venture to develop non-cardiac products.

 Other companies in the healthcare industry that Ben-Haim has co-founded to date include: InStent Inc. that was merged into Medtronic; Disc-O-Tech Ltd. that was merged into Kyphon which subsequently merged into Medtronic; Radiancy Inc. that was later merged into Photomedex; X-Technologies that was later merged into Guidant which subsequently merged into Boston Scientific; and EPD Solutions that was acquired by Philips.
 Ben-Haim also co-founded various other medical device and biomedical firms in the fields of cardiology, obesity, diabetes, esthetics and cosmetics, antiviral medications, deep vein thrombosis prevention, therapy for limb ischemia, and post-stroke and sports-injuries rehabilitation.
 Ben-Haim serves or served as executive chairman of Impulse Dynamics, Spectrum Dynamics LLC. and Motorika Limited.

 Ben-Haim is the founder and Chairman of Goji Food Solutions, a company that is developing innovative energy delivery technology.
 In 2010, ITW invested $50 million into Goji Food Solutions (which was at the time was known as RF Dynamics.)

 The companies Ben-Haim founded or co-founded which were subsequently sold or merged generated about US$2 billion as detailed in the table below: